Internal friction controls active ciliary oscillations near the instability threshold: Results

 where $ m^\mathcal{A} $ is rescaled by $ l_\kappa^2 /EI $.
-Figure \ref{Figure4-DynamicsStability}b shows the variation of the internal viscous stresses over three beat cycles along the filament length.
-Their colorbars indicate that they are of the same order as the elastic stresses in Fig.~ \ref{Figure4-DynamicsStability}a.I,II and hence in competition with each other, unlike the negligibly small external viscous stress.
+Figure~\ref{Figure4-DynamicsStability} (D and E) show the variation of the internal viscous stresses over three beat cycles along the filament length.
+The colorbars in Fig.~\ref{Figure4-DynamicsStability} (A to E) indicate that the internal viscous stresses due to bending friction of $ \mathcal{O}(0.1) $ and shear friction of $\mathcal{O}(1)$ compete with the elastic stresses of $\mathcal{O}(1)$, unlike the negligibly small external drag of $ \mathcal{O}(0.01)$.

 The internal passive stresses being completely defined, a constitutive relation for the active moment in terms of kinematic variables is required.
-We assume a minimal spring-dashpot form for the dynamics of the active moment, $ m^\mathcal{A} $, coupled linearly to the shear angle $ \Delta\theta $ as $ \partial_t m^\mathcal{A}+b_1m^\mathcal{A}=b_3\Delta\theta $ \cite{CamaletJulicherProst1999,CamaletJulicher2000}.
-Here, the active stress is parametrised by two constants, where $ b_1 $ controls the autonomous dynamics of the active moment and $ b_3 $ controls the amount of feedback it receives from the sliding kinematics.
+The axoneme having both elastic and viscous material parameters, the motor activity will induce a viscoelastic response.
+Hence, we assume a minimal spring-dashpot form for the dynamics of $ m^\mathcal{A} $, $\partial_t m^\mathcal{A}+b_1m^\mathcal{A}=b_3\Delta\theta $ \cite{CamaletJulicherProst1999,CamaletJulicher2000}, whose Fourier representation describes the spring-like elastic and dashpot-like viscous dampening response of the system under oscillating shear as shown later.
+Here, the active stress is parametrised by two constants: $ b_1 $ controls the autonomous dynamics of $ m^\mathcal{A} $ and $ b_3 $ controls the amount of feedback it receives from the sliding kinematics.
 We have chosen this simplest form of constitutive relation as it is first order in time, lowest order in wavenumber and linear in $ \Delta\theta $.
-The constitutive relation for active moment together with the dynamical equation for the shear angle (\ref{torque_eqn2_ND}) form a pair of coupled equations, written in matrix form as
+This minimal constitutive relation is most relevant for a coarse-grained description of axoneme as used here.
+This relation for $ m^\mathcal{A} $ together with Eq. \ref{torque_eqn2_ND} form a pair of coupled equations,

-This equation emphasizes that the passive and active parts in this model are independent, but coupled, degrees of freedom.
+which emphasizes that the passive and active parts in this model are independent, but coupled, degrees of freedom.